Alibaba2023/vet-clinic/README.md

 To get a local copy up and running, follow these steps.

 1. **Clone the Repository:**
-   Open your terminal or command prompt and navigate to the directory where you want to store the local copy of the repository.
+   Open your terminal and navigate to your local directory.
    Then, use the `git clone` command followed by the repository URL to clone it:

    ```sh
    git clone git@github.com:Alibaba2023/vet-clinic.git